MicrosoftDocs/dynamics365smb-docs/business-central/ui-search-filter-faq.md

 ## Is there a difference between searching and filtering?
 Yes.
 - Search is simple and broad: it matches records that contain the search text across any visible fields on the page, and is case insensitive.
 - Filtering is highly flexible and can be applied to specific fields, including those not visible on the page: it displays records with exact, case-sensitive matches, but can be adjusted with powerful search symbols, tokens, and formulas.
-For more information on how to use these features, see [Sorting, Searching, and Filtering in Lists](ui-enter-criteria-filters.md).
+For more information on how to use these features, see [Sorting, Searching, and Filtering](ui-enter-criteria-filters.md).

 ## Is there a keyboard experience for search and filter?
 Search and filter have been highly optimized for users who prefer mouse-free interaction to work efficiently with their data.
 There are a variety of shortcut keys that can be used in sequence to work at high speed.
 For more information see [Keyboard Shortcuts](keyboard-shortcuts.md#KeyboardFilter).